Show your love with these adorable gifts to sew, sketch, stitch or stir

 Gluten-Free Cake Pops

 Whether you know someone who can't handle gluten or just want to change up your baking repertoire, this recipe for gluten-free chocolate cake pops will satisfy any sweet tooth.
-Though what doesn't taste better in pop form?
+You'll need a heart-shaped muffin pan to create the tiny hearts that will serve as the cake pops.
+When the cake is cooled, frost and add sprinkles, and then slide in the stick for a tasty treat!

 For the gluten-free chocolate cake pop recipe, visit Elenas Pantry.